SarahKnits/EasyPieces/documents/final.md

 programmer, it would have a steeper learning curve for students just starting out.
 The Grapher for Mac program, on the other hand, is fairly unintuitive even for someone with programming experience.
-In both of these cases, Easy Pieces provides an advantage for the unexperience programmer, allowing a quick translation from problem to program without having to learn and use more complicated control flow.
+In both of these cases, Easy Pieces provides an advantage for the inexperienced programmer, allowing a quick translation from problem to program without having to learn and use more complicated control flow.